IOWA CITY, Iowa — The National Iowa Varsity Club and the University of Iowa Athletics Department announced its 2021 Hall of Fame class Tuesday.

 Kristi Hanks, Softball (1999-2002)

-Kristi Hanks was a three-time All-American from 1999-2001, earning first-team honors in 2001 while leading Iowa to the College World Series.
+Kristi Hanks was a two-time All-American from 2000-01, earning first-team honors in 2001 while leading Iowa to the College World Series.
 She was named Big Ten pitcher of the Year in 2001, her second consecutive honor, and was a first-team All-Big Ten honoree in 2000 and 2001 and a second-team honoree in 2002.
 Hanks earned All-Region honors in 2000 and 2002 and graduated in 2002 as the program’s all-time leader in strikeouts.
 Her 98 career wins is one shy of the school record.